Tricks to Get the Most Out of Your Air Conditioner

 Regularly Replace the Filter

-The HVAC filter is something that should be replaced every 3 months.
+The HVAC filter is something that should be replaced every three months.
 It’s recommended to check it every month and make the replacements as necessary.
 Forgetting to replace the filter can cause the system to work harder to cool the home until the system ends up freezing over.
 To prevent this from happening, replace the filter and check it frequently.